elvingultekinoglu/AruBee/README.md

 Overall, the tests demonstrated that the algorithm can **robustly detect, track, and log bee movements** in indoor settings, providing both qualitative (annotated videos) and quantitative (TXT logs) results for later analysis.

+## 7. Limitations & Future Work

+While the script has shown reliable performance in controlled indoor experiments, there are several limitations to consider:

+- **Indoor Testing Only**: The algorithm was tested exclusively with indoor recordings.
+Outdoor conditions such as direct sunlight, shadows, and background complexity may reduce detection accuracy.
+- **Camera Distance**: Accuracy decreases when the camera is placed too far from the artificial flower, since tags appear too small for stable detection.
+- **Lighting Sensitivity**: Although CLAHE and preprocessing improve robustness, very low light or overexposed conditions can still impact detection quality.
+- **Short-Term Occlusions**: The combined tracking pipeline (Optical Flow → CSRT → Optical Flow recovery) works well, but very long occlusions may still cause ID loss.
+- **Computational Cost**: High-resolution videos and large ROIs increase processing time on limited hardware.

+### Future Work
+To address these limitations, several improvements can be considered:
+- Testing with **outdoor recordings** to evaluate robustness under natural light and complex backgrounds.
+- Integration of **GPU acceleration** (e.g., CUDA) to improve processing speed.
+- Support for **different ArUco dictionaries** and multi-marker calibration for larger-scale experiments.
+- More advanced **occlusion handling techniques**, such as Kalman filters or deep-learning-based trackers.

+These improvements would make the script more versatile and better suited for diverse experimental conditions.